solita/solita.github.com/_posts/2026-02-11-using-ai-tooling-with-clojure.md

 most common collection types (lists, vectors, sets and maps) and a very regular syntax.
-A typical Clojure program has way less ceremony and boilerplate, not to mention weird quirks to deal with compared to many more programming languages such as Java, C#, Typescript or Python
+A typical Clojure program has way less ceremony and boilerplate, not to mention weird quirks to deal with compared to many more programming languages such as Java, C#, Typescript or Python.

 This means that large language models have less to deal with when reading or writing Clojure code.
 We have some evidence in Martin Alderson's article that Clojure is [token efficient](https://martinalderson.com/posts/which-programming-languages-are-most-token-efficient/) compared to most other popular programming languages.

-When we author code with generative AI tools, a developer reviewing it has less code to read, in a easy to reason about format too.
+When we author code with generative AI tools, a developer reviewing it has less code to read in a format that easy to reason about.

 ## Clojure MCP boosts Agentic development workflows